ShreyAswal/Post_Request_Practice/README.md

 Open the index.html file in your web browser.

 # Technologies
-HTML
+- HTML
-CSS
+- CSS
-JSX
+- JSX
-React
+- React
-HTTP
+- HTTP Request

 # Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request.